nudles/nudles.github.io/source/_posts/ra-startup.md

 # Description:

-The National University of Singapore invites applications for the position of Research Assistant/Fellow in the Department of Computer Science, School of Computing (SoC).
+The National University of Singapore invites applications for the position of Research Assistant in the Department of Computer Science, School of Computing (SoC).
 SoC is strongly committed to research excellence in all its dimensions: Searching for fundamental results and insights, developing novel computational solutions to a wide range of applications, building large- scale experimental systems and improving the well being of society.
 We seek to play an active role